Enhancing User-Feedback Driven Requirements Prioritization

 The results' accuracies are summarized in Table~\ref{table:RQ2} where the best performances are displayed in boldface.
 While the complete results are shared in \url{https://doi.org/10.5281/zenodo.18881986}, we make a couple of observations.
 First, ChatGPT 4.5 generally outperforms ChatGPT 4o, which is not surprising given the advanced reasoning capabilities of ChatGPT 4.5~\cite{Mori-GPT45-Web}.
 Second, and more importantly, regardless of the LLMs, {\bf iReFeed} does help uncover additional ``requires'' pairs that the {\bf baseline} prompting fails to identify.
 This is encouraging in that, by zooming in only the requirements inside a single cluster, subtle relationships could be recognized.
-In a way, {\bf iReFeed} prompting decomposes a requirements set into smaller chucks, which slows down ChatGPT's reasoning and improves identification accuracies.
+In a way, {\bf iReFeed} prompting decomposes a requirements set into smaller chunks, which slows down ChatGPT's reasoning and improves identification accuracies.
 We conclude that iReFeed adds value in ChatGPT's auto-generation of ``requires'' pairs.

 Admittedly, the overall accuracies of Table~\ref{table:RQ2} are low.
 On one hand, interrelating requirements for prioritization may be a difficult task that requires LLM fine-tuning or advanced prompting like few-shot and chain-of-thought.
 On the other hand, the data leakage concerns appear to be alleviated.
 Data leakage means the LLM merely memorizes the data instead of doing the reasoning.
 Given that the Word Processor dataset~\cite{WP-Data-Web} was released in 2016 and ChatGPT 4.5 and 4o were released in February 2025 and May 2024 respectively, little leakage seemed to have occurred in our RQ$_2$ experiments.